 Animals in the wild utilize innate mechanisms

-to regulate and discharge the high levels of energy arousal associated with defensive
+to regulate and discharge the high levels of

 survival behaviors.
 These mechanisms provide animals with a built-in “immunity” to trauma that enables them to return to normal in the aftermath of highly-charged life-threatening experiences.